Student Assessment

 Course Challenges

-A course challenge is the provision that allows senior high school students to challenge the outcomes for a course by participating in a formal assessment process, rather than taking the course.
-Course challenges should be rare in application, subject to the following guidelines and regulations:
+A course challenge allows senior high school students to challenge the outcomes of a course by participating in a formal assessment process rather than taking the course through regular instruction.
+Course challenges should be rare in application and are subject to the following conditions:

-• Course challenge assessments of this kind are intended principally for the placement of a student in a program route or stream and will not usually be approved for courses at the end of a program stream.
+• Course challenges are intended primarily for placement purposes and will not usually be approved for courses at the end of a program stream.

-• For course challenges in diploma examination subjects, the challenge shall apply only to the school-awarded component of the blended mark.
-The student will be required to register for and write the diploma examination.
+• For diploma examination subjects, the course challenge applies only to the school-awarded mark.
+The student is required to register for and write the diploma examination.

-• Students have the responsibility to initiate the process by submitting the completed course challenge assessment application at least eight weeks prior to the final week of each semester
+• Students must initiate the course challenge process by submitting a completed course challenge assessment application at least eight weeks before the final week of the semester.

-• A student’s readiness for course challenge shall be determined through consultation that includes the principal, the student, parent(s) and subject teacher(s).
-The principal shall make the final decision about the student’s readiness for the course challenge.
+• A student’s readiness for a course challenge will be assessed in consultation with the principal, subject teacher(s), student, and parent(s).
+The principal will make the final decision regarding eligibility.

 Prerequisite Waivers, Retroactive Credits and Course Recovery